 tip high and use little weight, you almost never get snagged on

 the bottom.
-Mummy Worms float, so you will need at least one size 6 or 10 shot.
+Mummy Worms float, so I would suggest one size 6 shot.
 Takes from fish are noticed instantly.

 One last thing, if you live in the great white north, where ice fishing is hot (how's that for an oxymoron?), they make great ice fishing bait.

 Please keep out of the reach of unattended small children.
 Mummy Worms are brightly colored and small children may think they're candy.
 Tell your kids they're fish candy, not kid candy.Mummy Worms (about 35-40) - $6